signalfx/signalfx-agent/docs/development.md

 #### Make File Targets

-For convenience the makefile at the root of this project has the following targets:
+For convenience the Makefile in the `scripts/windows/vagrant` directory of this project has the following targets:

 | Target | Description | Example |
 | ------ | ----------- | ------- |